 The Natural Collections Fleece Wool 8400 is rated as firm, so if you’re a heavier person (weighing 16 stone or more), and sleep on your back, then this mattress would be ideal for you.
 The mattress also has all of the high quality embellishments that you would expect, such as hand side stitching and a very generous spring count of 8,400.

-Although it only comes with a 7-year guarantee, the fact that it is sold by John Lewis and Partners should give you peace of mind on its own that you are buying a top-quality mattress.
+It comes with a 7-year guarantee, which is a bit shorter than the standard 10, but the fact that it is sold by John Lewis and Partners should give you peace of mind on its own that you are buying a top-quality mattress.